-In this edition of The Debate, Press TV has interviewed Kevin Barrett, editor of Veterans Today from Madison, and Neil McCabe, a conservative political commentator and national political reporter from Washington, to discuss the fallout of US President Donald Trump’s refusal to certify Iran’s compliance to the 2015 nuclear agreement. – Press TV
+In this edition of The Debate, Press TV has interviewed Kevin Barrett, editor of VT from Madison, and Neil McCabe, a conservative political commentator and national political reporter from Washington, to discuss the fallout of US President Donald Trump’s refusal to certify Iran’s compliance to the 2015 nuclear agreement. – Press TV

 Neil McCabe poses as an American patriot.
 But he belongs in the Foreign Agents Registry as an Israeli propagandist.